 Program Selection Criteria

-Through the proposal process, we seek to create a diverse selection of program offerings from a wide range of disciplines.
-We try to balance the number of new and recurring programs while also making sure that the end set of programs cover a wide variety of topics and regions.
+Through the proposal process, we seek to create a diverse roster of interdisciplinary course offerings.
+It is recommended that courses be open to students from all majors.
+The Committee tries to balance the number of new and recurring Travel Study courses while also making sure that the end set of courses cover a wide variety of topics and regions.

-- Program activities and field trips that take advantage of the program location and compliment the academic goals of the curriculum.
+- Course activities and field trips that take advantage of the course location on behalf of the course learning outcomes.

-- An assessment of the risks involved in and associated with Travel Study, and the specific program.
+- An assessment of the risks involved in and associated with Travel Study, and the specific course.

-- A detailed program budget that covers the estimated costs of the program and maps thoroughly to the program itinerary; solidly identified housing, classroom spaces and field trips.
+- A course budget that outlines all estimated costs and aligns directly with the itinerary; solidly identified housing, teaching spaces, and field trips.

-- Unique and specific opportunities not available elsewhere in the world.
+- Unique and specific opportunities not available elsewhere in the world; the basis for this course being necessary, compared to other ways of studying the theme or subject matter.